-The reports led to journalist Nick Martin winning the coveted specialist journalist of the year prize.
+The reports led to Sky News journalist Nick Martin winning the coveted specialist journalist of the year prize.

 Judges said that he had “brought to life the human dramas” in his moving accounts of people in care homes, and their family struggles, through this difficult year, but crucially, he had also “held politicians to account”.

-In his acceptance speech to the Awards, Nick Martin said:
+In his acceptance speech at the Awards, Nick Martin said:

 Nicola Richards commented:

-Campaign Collective Member Louise Akers helped the team tell their story to the media and added:
+Campaign Collective Member Louise Akers helped the Palms Row Health Care team tell their story to the media and added:

 “It’s been a privilege and an honour to support the amazing staff and residents at Palms Row and help get their stories heard by the media during the pandemic.
 This had a direct impact on ensuring the government took action on the unfolding crisis in care homes.”